MattWilcox/native-base/README.md

 ### index.html

-How all HTML pages should begin.
+A minimal example scaffolding of a "blank page".
 Features that are optional are marked as such with comments.

+### kitchen-sink.html

+Every bit of "core markup" I can think of all in one place.
+Headings, basic navigation, simlpe forms, etc.

 ### screen-core.css